brunopinheirofreitas/Java/Alura/Alura_Notes.md

 - Unboxing: When java transforms an object in a reference.
 For instance, an INTEGER in an INT.
 - Wrapper: It's a class that handle primitive types, allowing autoboxing and unboxing.
 - Instead of autoboxing, the good practice is to create an object of the Interger type.
+- You can use java.util.compare to compare things.
+It's an interface.
+- You can use java.util.collections to also compare things.
+A natural order is setted by the user inside the class, the collections order using this specification.